 2. Being Thankful

 Expressing gratitude and being thankful is one of the simplest things managers can do to encourage employee well-being.
 By just thanking employees for a job well-done, they can boost morale and office positivism will thrive.
-Employees who get the appreciation for their job feel happier and work hard.
+Employees who get an appreciation for their job feel happier and work hard.
 Greater office morale simply leads to more productivity and less stress.
 Managers should make it a habit of finding something good every day to be grateful for – it doesn’t matter if it’s not the best day at work.
 Employees will definitely appreciate it, take note and begin to do the same.

 3. Propose Healthy Choices

 Rethink those fatty and sugary snacks that are ready in your office break room and vending machines.
 Managers can put an end to “office cake culture” that might be fascinating employees to eat more calories.
-Replace low-nutrient snacks in the break rooms and vending machines with healthy alternatives like almonds, plain Greek yogurt, or whole grains.
+Replace low-nutrient snacks in the break rooms and vending machines with healthy alternatives like almonds, plain Greek yoghurt, or whole grains.
 Build a community fruit basket where employees can grab and add free fruit for everyone to share.